 This scholarship is available to single residents of the state of Georgia who have completed the freshman year of college with high academic standing (at least 3.3 GPA).
 Address inquiries to the Ty Cobb Foundation, P.O.
 Box 725, Forest Park, Georgia 30051.
-The deadline for applications is May 1.
+The deadline for applications is posted on each donor's website.